Explosion Protection Equipment From The Explosive Atmosphere Experts

 Ex ‘i’ Definition: a type of explosion protection in which additional measures are applied so as to give increased security against the possibility of excessive temperatures and of the occurrence of arcs and sparks in normal service or under specified abnormal conditions.

-Temperature classifications T1 to T6 have been introduced for hazardous area equipment – the equipment is assigned to a temperature class according to its maximum surface temperature.
+Temperature classifications T1 to T6 have been introduced for hazardous area equipment – the equipment is assigned to a temperature class or T Class Rating according to its maximum surface temperature.
 The temperature classes are:

 |Temperature Class||Max Equipment Surface Temperature||Ignition Temperature Of Combustible Substances|